Do lifestyle choices impact our carbon footprint? Here is the answer

 Our home in Sydney, AUSTRALIA before we embarked on our lifestyle change

-Backpacking Round The World
+Backpacking Around The World

-During our year in the Americas, we travelled just under 33,000 miles per person by aeroplane (including the flight from/to New Zealand).
-On our European journey, we travelled 36,500 miles per person by plane (again, including the return flight from/to New Zealand).
-All other travel – 10,500 miles per person in the Americas and just under 9,500 miles per person in Europe – was done by train, coach, ship, and public transport (and very rarely a rented motor vehicle).
-While backpacking in New Zealand, we travelled 2,700 miles per person per annum by aeroplane, a bit over 2,400 miles per person per annum by motor vehicle and just under 470 miles per person per annum using other modes of transportation.
+During our year in the Americas, we travelled just under 33,000 miles per person by air (including the flights from/to New Zealand).
+On our European journey, we travelled 36,500 miles per person by plane (again, including the flights from/to New Zealand).
+All other travel – 10,500 miles per person in the Americas and just under 9,500 miles per person in Europe – was done by train, coach, ship and public transport (and very rarely a rented motor vehicle).

 paul and sandra with carry on in sydney 2016